Seasonality Trading App

 In the Seasonality trading information page, please scroll down to the bottom of the page.
 The bottom of the page should look like this, as shown in the image below.

-Fire up a new browser tab
+Launch App from a new browser tab

 If you are not logged in, it will ask you to login with your email and password as mentioned earlier.
-After clicking the SUBMIT button on the login page, it will open the Seasonality trading application’s input page.
+After clicking the SUBMIT button on the login page, it will open the Seasonality trading app’s input page.

-Input to the Seasonality application
+Input to the Seasonality trading app

-Main input section of the application
+Main input section of the app

 Full details of the parameters for this input section are described in a little while.